NetworkRADIUS/automatic-eap/README.md

 root@automatic-eap-client:~#
 ```

-You could see all these commands using the command 'history'
+You can see all these commands using the command 'history'

 e.g: